markusmoenig/Eldiron/docs/docs/characters_items/input_mapping.md

 - `cooldown` blocks the specific intent for the ruleset-defined duration

 For UI-driven intents, you can also use [button widgets](/docs/screens/widgets#button-widgets).
-If a button command matches a key in the active player's `[input]` table, its hover tooltip shows the shortcut.
+If a button command matches a key in the active player's resolved key bindings, its hover tooltip shows the shortcut.

 `ui.actions` is a local interface command that toggles the ruleset-driven Actions panel.
 It does not send an action to the server by itself; selecting a